RichardBradley/liquibase.github.com/get_started/quickstart_sql.md

 {% endhighlight %}

-## Step 3: Run the Change Set
+## Step 3: Run the update command to deploy the Change Set

-When you add a change set, Liquibase reads your list of change sets in order, then checks the DATABASECHANGELOG table for anything that was previously run.
+When you run the `update` command, Liquibase reads your list of change sets in order, then checks the DATABASECHANGELOG table for anything that was previously run.
+Any changsets that have *not* already been applied to the database will get applied, and Liquibase will track that information.

-**<u>To Run the Change Set</u>**
+**<u>To Apply the Change Set</u>**
 1. Open your command prompt or terminal.
 2. Run the following command: `liquibase --changeLog=changelog.sql update`

-Your database now contains a table called **Test1**.
+Your database now contains a table called **test1**.

 ## Step 4: Check Your Database
 To check your database, open your database IDE to find the change that you made.

-Notice that two tables were created along with Test1:
+Notice that two tables were created along with test1:
 - DATABASECHANGELOG
 - DATABASECHANGELOGLOCK